deadbok/ansible_presentation/README.md

 The example uses Vagrant to bring up the machines, but provisioning is decoupled to illustrate how to run Ansible on any existing machines.

+The example is a private network with a Juniper vSRX abused as a DNS proxy, making a web server available at `web.example.com` in a Debian client running the XFCE desktop.
+The webserver, DNS proxy config, timezone, and resolver configuration is all done using Ansible.

 # Content

 * [docs/*](./docs): The slides, done in remark.js.